Skip to Content

 Emu nests and nesting behavior

 Emu nests are made in a shallow depression in the ground with the addition of grass, leaves, and bark.
-Several females lay their eggs in a single nest, and it can hold 15-25 of them.
+Since emus live in a harem, several females lay eggs in a single nest, and it can hold 15-25 of them.

 Emu eggs